Culture and Value

 Culture and Value is a selection from the personal notes of Ludwig Wittgenstein made by Georg Henrik von Wright.
 It was first published in German as Vermischte Bemerkungen in 1977 with the text being emended in following editions.
 Wright's second (1978) expanded edition was translated by Peter Winch and published in 1980 (and reprinted in 1984) as Culture and Value.
 Alois Pichler revised the work (producing a new German edition in 1994) and this was published with a new translation by Peter Winch in 1998.

 The remarks are arranged in chronological order with an indication of their year of origin.
 Nearly half of them stem from the period after the completion (in 1945) of Part One of Philosophical Investigations.

-At the end of the book appears a poem which was offered by Wittgenstein to the Hofrat Ludwig Hänsel, and it is assumed that he was its author.
+At the end of the book appears a poem that was offered by Wittgenstein to the Hofrat Ludwig Hänsel, and it is assumed that he was its author.